 By letting our children stand on the shoulders of the giants who came before them we give them a broader perspective and a deeper creative vision for the possibilities.

-The Great Artists Steal by Chris Betcher, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Great Artists Steal by Chris Betcher is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.